USS OKLAHOMA CITY SSN 723

 January 6, 2016 Capt.
 Jeffrey M. Grimes, Commander, Submarine Squadron (SUBRON) 15 relieved of duty Cmdr.
 Michael Conner due to a "loss of confidence in his ability to command."
 The Oklahoma City is currently moored at Sierra 4 Wharf in Apra Harbor.

-May 5, USS Oklahoma City entered the floating dry-dock Arco (ARDM 5) at Naval Base Point Loma, Calif., for repairs to its Emergency Diesel Generator (EDG).
+May 5, USS Oklahoma City entered the floating dry-dock Arco (ARDM 5) at Naval Base Point Loma, Calif., for a scheduled overhaul which includes nuclear maintenance, a shaft replacement and repairs to Emergency Diesel Generator (EDG).

 August 12, Cmdr.
 Thomas P. O'Donnell relieved Cmdr.
 John P. Friedman as CO of the Oklahoma City during a change-of-command ceremony at Naval Base Point Loma.